ALTxVentures/simple-basic-http-auth-proxy-vercel/README.md

   + `ORIGIN`: The URL of your stage deployment, best to point it to a custom domain assigned to the UAT branch.
   + `USERNAME`: The username required to login.
   + `PASSWORD`: The password required to login.

+3. Redeploy app using the updated ENV variables.

 ## Local Usage